nktkas/hyperliquid/README.md

 This library follows **Semantic Versioning (semver)** for its releases.

+> [!NOTE]
-> **Note:** The Hyperliquid API types are updated independently and it is not possible to use a specific version of
+> The Hyperliquid API types are updated independently and it is not possible to use a specific version of
 > them, only the latest.
 As a result, updates to these types may change the patch version even if they include breaking
 > changes.